haozujz/paleomap/README.md

 # PaleoMap

-Explore over 170,000 paleobiology records and specimens.
+Explore over 170,000 paleobiology records and specimens around the world.
 Based on the iDigBio collection.

 iOS app.
 Data collected via api and webscraping.
 Cleaned and processed with python.